 If you adopt a child from birth, or when they are very young, you are in a very similar position to a family with a donor conceived child - at some point you will need to tell them their story.
 Not telling is not an option.
 And telling them while they are very little has numerous advantages - there will never be an awkward reveal moment, there will be no secrets . . .
-All the comments and advice on pages 14 adn 15 apply equally here.
+All the comments and advice in sections 5 and 6 apply equally here.
 Tell them and tell them early.